vacp2p/research/noise-research/secure-transfer.md

 Alice and Bob would then share some cryptographic key material, used to encrypt their communications.
 According to [37/WAKU2-NOISE-SESSIONS](https://rfc.vac.dev/spec/37/) this information consists of:
 - A `session-id` (32 bytes)
-- Two cipher state `CSOutbound`, `CSInbound`, where each of them contains
+- Two cipher state `CSOutbound`, `CSInbound`, where each of them contains:
     - an encryption key `k` (2x32bytes)
     - a nonce `n` (2x8bytes)
     - (optionally) an internal state hash `h` (2x32bytes)

-for a total of **170 bytes** of information.
+for a total of **176 bytes** of information.

 In a [`N11M`](https://rfc.vac.dev/spec/37/#the-n11m-session-management-mechanism) session mechanism scenario, all (synced) Alice's devices that are communicating with Bob, share the same Noise session cryptographic material.
 Hence, if Alice wishes to add a new device, she must securely transfer a copy of such data from one of her device `A` to a new device `B` in her possession.

-In order to do so:
+In order to do so she can:
-- she pairs device `A` with `B` in order to have a Noise session between them;
+- pair device `A` with `B` in order to have a Noise session between them;
-- she securely transfers within such session the 170 bytes serializing the active session with Bob;
+- securely transfer within such session the 176 bytes serializing the active session with Bob;
-- she manually instantiates in `B` a Noise session with Bob from the received session serialization.
+- manually instantiate in `B` a Noise session with Bob from the received session serialization.

 # Additional Possible Tweaks

 ## Randomized Rekey

-The Noise framework supports [`Rekey()`](http://www.noiseprotocol.org/noise.html#rekey), in order to update encryption keys *"so that a compromise of cipherstate keys will not decrypt older* \[exchanged\] *messages"*.
-However, if a certain cipherstate key is compromised, it will become possible for the attacker not only to decrypt messages encrypted under that key, but also all those messages encrypted under any following new key obtained through a `Rekey()`.
+The Noise framework supports [`Rekey()`](http://www.noiseprotocol.org/noise.html#rekey) in order to update encryption keys *"so that a compromise of cipherstate keys will not decrypt older* \[exchanged\] *messages"*.
+However, if a certain cipherstate key is compromised, it will become possible for the attacker not only to decrypt messages encrypted under that key, but also all those messages encrypted under any successive new key obtained through a call to `Rekey()`.

 This can be mitigated by:
-- keeping the full Handhshake State even after the handshake is complete (by specification a call to `Split()` should delete the Handshake State)
+- keeping the full Handhshake State even after the handshake is complete (*by Noise specification a call to `Split()` should delete the Handshake State*)
 - continuing updating the Handshake State by processing every after-handshake exchanged message (i.e. the `payload`) according to the Noise [processing rules](http://www.noiseprotocol.org/noise.html#processing-rules) (i.e. by calling `EncryptAndHash(payload)` and `DecryptAndHash(payload)`);
 - adding to each (or every few) message exchanged in the transfer phase a random ephemeral key `e` and perform Diffie-Hellman operations with the other party's ephemeral/static keys in order to update the underlying CipherState and recover new random inbound/outbound encryption keys by calling `Split()`.